 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-Just like every other business under the sun, there’s going to come a point where you’ll need more funding than your personal bank account can handle.
+Just like every other business under the sun, there may come a point where you’ll need more funding than your new business bank account can handle.
 The good news is that Kansas has it all in terms of startup groups, networks, and programs to state/county-level funds, grants and everything else.
-The question becomes then, how ambitious and resourceful are you?
+The question becomes, then: how much do you really need?

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like sunsets and flat land.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Arguably the last step to setting up a 21st century business (unless you’re ecommerce-based) is designing and publishing a quality website.
-And even way out in the sticks of central Kansas, people will want to see it.
-Yes, they have smartphones.
-Yes, they use tablets and other tech-accoutrements.
+And even way out in the rural cornfields of Kansas, people will want to see it.
+Yes, they have smartphones and tablets.
 To be taken seriously, give the world a way to investigate your brand and see what you’re about.

 Take Action: Incentives.
 Learn them, embrace them and leverage their power to drive brand expansion, get your marketing content created for you, and better engage with your niche.
 The trick is finding the resources that get the best response and seizing upon them.

-Yes, by all means keep your ears and eyes open for new exciting trends but never lose sight of where the real valuable information is at: fellow change-makers, ambitious creatives and innovators.
-Along with helping people access the savviest tools and software, we put a lot of focus on interviews around here because they’re so gosh darn valuable!
+Yes, by all means keep your ears and eyes open for new exciting trends but never lose sight of where the real valuable information is at: fellow change-makers, ambitious entrepreneurs and small business owners.
+This is why along with being a helpful resource for business, Startup Savant continuously interviews change makers to see what they do to continue thriving.